BrianChevalier/radiant/README.md

 If your exact use case is not covered, you can always pass in a single string which will be pass through to the final CSS with no change.

 ## Customization & Extension

 Extend `radiant.core/css` to define your own style handler.
-Use `radiant.core/selector` to generate a CSS selector
+Use `radiant.core/selector` to generate a CSS selector.
+Note: these extension points are subject to change.

 ``` clojure
 (defmethod css :style/custom
   [sel k m]